 - Date/Time Timestamp of when the storage array detected the event (in GMT). - Username The user name associated with the event.
 For any non-authenticated actions on the storage array, "N/A" appears as the user name.
-Non-authenticated actions might be triggered by the internal proxy or some other mechanism. - Status Code HTTP status code of the operation (200, 400, etc.) and descriptive text associated with the event.

-- URL Accessed Full URL (including host) and query string. - Client IP Address IP address of the client associated with the event. - Source Logging source associated with the event, which can be System Manager, CLI, Web Services, or Support Shell. - 3.
+Non-authenticated actions might be triggered by the internal proxy or some other mechanism. - Status Code HTTP status code of the operation (200, 400, etc.) and descriptive text associated with the event. - URL Accessed Full URL (including host) and query string. - Client IP Address IP address of the client associated with the event. - Source Logging source associated with the event, which can be System Manager, CLI, Web Services, or Support Shell. - Description Additional information about the event, if applicable. - 3.
 Use the selections on the Audit Log page to view and manage events.